mcclure/emily/doc/principles.md

 Programming should be easy.
 Programming should be egaltarian.

+Words are better than symbols.

-Words are better than symbols, better than dvwlld grbg.
+Words are better than dvwlld grbg.

 ### Correctness should be *possible*